-416. Monitoring and Reporting under the National Climate Change Adaptation Strategy 2019-2030 (NAS) and its Action Plan should be a participatory process, which enables capacity building and understanding, as well as applying lessons learned from the activities' experience.
-It will be performed in accordance with the recently approved Regulation on the Governance of the Energy Union22, which incorporates the respective provisions of the existing Climate Monitoring Mechanism Regulation23 and harmonizes them with those of the Paris Climate Agreement.

-- 417. The monitoring and reporting process shall serve several purposes, as follows: - ✓ Facilitating timely identification and resolution of problems; - ✓ Enhancing the performance of the planned activities; - ✓ Providing the basis for technical and financial accountability; - ✓ Building institutional and local capacity to implement and manage the planned actions successfully; and - ✓ Promoting the identification and dissemination of lessons learned by participants themselves. - 418.
+- 417. Monitoring and Reporting under the National Climate Change Adaptation Strategy 2019-2030 (NAS) and its Action Plan should be a participatory process, which enables capacity building and understanding, as well as applying lessons learned from the activities' experience.
+It will be performed in accordance with the recently approved Regulation on the Governance of the Energy Union24, which incorporates the respective provisions of the existing Climate Monitoring Mechanism Regulation25 and harmonizes them with those of the Paris Climate Agreement. - 418.
+The monitoring and reporting process shall serve several purposes, as follows: - ✓ Facilitating timely identification and resolution of problems; - ✓ Enhancing the performance of the planned activities; - ✓ Providing the basis for technical and financial accountability; - ✓ Building institutional and local capacity to implement and manage the planned actions successfully; and - ✓ Promoting the identification and dissemination of lessons learned by participants themselves. - 419.
 Monitoring involves the collection and analysis of data about implemented activities.
 The data should be easy to understand and will be incorporated in the reports.
-The monitoring should allow stakeholders to keep track of the activities, to determine whether the objectives are being achieved and to make whatever changes are necessary to improve the performance (an outline of the requirements of performance indicators is given in Section 6.2). - 419.
+The monitoring should allow stakeholders to keep track of the activities, to determine whether the objectives are being achieved and to make whatever changes are necessary to improve the performance (an outline of the requirements of performance indicators is given in Section 6.2). - 420.
 Pursuant to the Regulation on the Governance of the Energy Union, reporting on the national adaptation actions will be performed every 2 years, starting in 2021.
 Progress in implementation of measures envisaged in the Action Plan under the Strategy (Annex 3) will be assessed in one mid-term and one final official report, to be drafted and presented to the Council of Ministers respectively in 2025 and in 2031.
 Implementation of the short-term measures of highest priority, as identified in Chapter 5.3 of this Strategy and highlighted in green in the sectoral Action Plans, will be assessed in the initial report to be developed in 2021.
 The performance will be strengthened and further refined on the basis of experience gained from implemented activities.

-greenhouse gas emissions and for reporting other information at national and Union level relevant to climate change.
+24 Final compromise text of the Regulation on the Governance of the Energy Union was approved by the European Parliament, Council and greenhouse gas emissions and for reporting other information at national and Union level relevant to climate change.